fidwell/OpenRct2-TrafficManager/README.md

 * **Version 2** (upcoming): Allows the user to select their own weights, if they (for example) prefer a lot of pickup trucks.
 * **Version 3**: Allows the user to select their own vehicle types.

-**Other features in consideration**: Better color weights that take vehicle type into consideration; automatically setting vehicle placement.
+**Other features in consideration**: Better colour weights that take vehicle type into consideration; automatically setting vehicle placement.

+### Known issues

+If you adjust a vehicle's colour with the ride window after using this plugin, all other vehicle colours will be reset.
+This is because I'm not using game actions to set car colours, but I really ought to.

 ## Installation